PROGRAMMERHAO/CS4248G12/README.md

 ## Project Overview

 This repository includes tools for fine-tuning, and evaluating NLP models, with a focus on performance optimization.
-Our model SplaxBERT is obtained from the fine-tuning of ALBERT-xlarge with mixed precision training and context-splitting.
+Our model SplaXBERT is obtained from the fine-tuning of ALBERT-xlarge with mixed precision training and context-splitting.
 This project enables model comparison through cross-attention techniques, highway layer addition, and other fine-tuning strategies.

 ## Folder Structure
 ```